SciML/SciMLDocs/docs/src/showcase/gpu_spde.md

     If we wanted to use a more conventional implicit ODE solver, we would need to make use of the sparsity pattern.
 This is covered in
     [the advanced ODE tutorial](https://docs.sciml.ai/DiffEqDocs/stable/tutorials/advanced_ode_example/)
-    It turns out that ROCK2 is more efficient anyways (and doesn't require sparsity handling), so we will keep this setup.
+    It turns out that ROCK2 is more efficient anyway (and doesn't require sparsity handling), so we will keep this setup.

 ### Quick Summary: full PDE ODE Code